Quench-induced spontaneous currents in rings of ultracold fermionic atoms: Phenomenological KZM

-To study quench dynamics, we vary the reduced temperature linearly as $\epsilon(t)=t/t_{q,0}$, and we can write $\alpha(t)\equiv t/t_q$, for some effective quench time $t_q\equiv(\xi_{\text{BCS}}/R)^2t_{q,0}$.
-Close to the transition, where fluctuations in the order parameter are expected to become frozen in, we may neglect the non-linear term and write a linearized Fourier space representation of \eqref{SLGE}:
+To study quench dynamics, we vary the reduced temperature linearly as $\epsilon(t)=t/t_{q,0}$ (distinguishing the dimensionfull quench time $t_q$ from the dimensionless quench time $t_{q,0}=\Omega_0t_q/\gamma$), and we can write $\alpha(t)\equiv t/t_\alpha$ with $t_\alpha\equiv(\xi_{\text{BCS}}/R)^2t_{q,0}$.
+Close to the transition, where the length scale of fluctuations in the order parameter is expected to become frozen in, we may neglect the non-linear term and write a linearized Fourier space representation of \eqref{SLGE}: